alenoi/Weather-prediction-with-LSTM/README.md

-# LSTM-based Weather Forecasting from European Capital City Data
+# Weather Forecasting with LSTM-based neural network

 This project was created as part of the Deep Machine Learning course at Óbuda University.
 Its goal is to implement a deep learning model that, based on meteorological data from several European capitals, can predict the daily maximum temperature.